shrchand/hangman/README.md

 # hangman
-Terminal based hangman game in Java.
+Command-line hangman game in Java.

 The player first decides whether they would like the word they are guessing to be easy or hard.